quiet branches labs

 zones

-moving fast is no longer the hard part. knowing what is actually ready to move fast, and protecting everything that isn't, is the product leader's job now.
+moving fast is cheap now. knowing what's actually ready to move fast, and protecting everything that isn't, is still the product leader's job.

-4 zones.
-Zone 1 work moves quick and without ceremony.
-Zone 4 work moves without shortcuts.
-Transparency helps everyone ensure nothing gets misclassified because the pressure was high.
+product pacing zones separates these two decisions and gives teams a shared language for both. zone 1 work moves without ceremony. zone 4 work moves without shortcuts. nothing gets misclassified because the pressure was high.

-two gates. the first checks confidence: is this worth building? four questions, one for each dimension of risk. if any one is shaky, find a Zone 1 test, not a production ticket. the second checks pace: how fast can you build it, and what has to clear before it ships. run both.
+gate 1 · confidenceis this worth building? four questions, one for each dimension of risk. if any one is shaky, find a zone 1 test, not a production ticket.

 greenfield / move fast core product / move slow